Are you having a hard time structuring your hero’s journey? You’re not alone.

 The Road of Trials

-the stage where a hero must navigate a set of challenges or problems in pursuit of their goal, or along their journey
+The stage where a hero must navigate a set of challenges or problems in pursuit of their goal, or along their journey

 The Meeting with the Goddess

-the stage where a hero runs into someone who gives him a special token, knowledge, weapons, or items to help them along their journey
+The stage where a hero runs into someone who gives him a special token, knowledge, weapons, or items to help them along their journey

 Woman as the Temptress

-the stage where a hero is tempted to abandon their quest.
+This stage is where a hero is tempted to abandon their quest.
 Campbell describes this stage as a woman seducing the male hero from their quest, but this temptation doesn’t have to be seductive–maybe the hero is faced with homesickness, or they’re offered an easy out instead of having to face more suffering.

 Atonement with the Abyss

-this is where the hero overcomes the Abyss, and their takeaway helps them fight in the final conflict.
+This is where the hero overcomes the Abyss, and their takeaway helps them fight in the final conflict.
 This might be quick–in Star Wars, Luke finds out that Darth Vader is his father and converts him to the light side in one sequence.
 In a romance like Pride and Prejudice, this is where Elizabeth learns that Darcy has actually been helping Lizzy’s family behind the scenes and saving their family from dishonor, all out of love for her.

 The Ultimate Boon

-this is the climax of the story!
+This is the climax of the story!
 The character finally defeats the villain, conquers their fears, and unlocks key information about themselves in the process.
 This is where the Death Star explodes, where Sauron falls, and where Darcy and Elizabeth finally confess their feelings to one another.